CIS565-Fall-2023/cis565-fall-2023.github.io/_pages/setup-linux.md

 5. Install **glfw** and **glew** (`apt install libglfw3-dev libglew-dev` on Debian/Ubuntu).
 6. (_Recommended_) Nsight is a debugging and profiling tool shipped with CUDA.
 We recommend adding the CUDA executables to your `PATH` using `export PATH=/usr/local/cuda/bin/:${PATH}`.
 Note that using the `export` command is a temporary change through the life of the terminal.
 For permanent change, add it to your shell configuration file, e.g. `~/.bashrc` on Ubuntu).
 You can run then run Nsight by typing `nsight` in your terminal.

+### Enable GPU Performance Counters

+When running profiling, the Nsight tools need access to systems level counters to trace the performance.
+This can be done using running the app as root using `sudo`, or setting the `CAP_SYS_ADMIN` capability set.
+For detailed instructions, follow [NVIDIA Documentation](https://developer.nvidia.com/nvidia-development-tools-solutions-err_nvgpuctrperm-permission-issue-performance-counters).

 [Back to Setup](/setup/)